MathLogix/Collatz-Conjecture/README.md

 ## Importance:

 - The Collatz Conjecture is an example of a simple problem that is easy to understand yet remains unsolved, illustrating the complexity of number theory.

-## Summary

-The Collatz Conjecture poses a simple iterative process that leads to a profound question about the behavior of numbers, captivating mathematicians for decades.